Real Estate Sphere of Influence Guide - CloseDaily

 Top-producing agents build sphere contact into their daily habits, treating it as non-negotiable as showing properties.
 They know that 30 minutes per day of intentional sphere engagement beats 8 hours of cold prospecting every single time.

-The Real Estate Scripts That Generate Referrals
+The Script That Generates Referrals

 “Hey [Name], I was thinking about you today.
 I just closed a transaction in [neighborhood/property type] and it reminded me of our conversation about [specific detail].
 How is everything going with you and [family member]?
 I’d love to catch up.
 Also, as you’re out and about, if you come across anyone looking to buy or sell real estate, I’d love the opportunity to help them.
 I’d take great care of them, just like I did for you.”